 Australia has a low density of population compared to most of the countries.
 As a result, the country is known for its wide-open spaces.
 The road system is generally well maintained and easy to follow.
 Australia is also known for its spectacular natural scenery that can be enjoyed so much more if you’re traveling by road.
+Moreover there are so many amazing landmarks in Australia that are unmissable.
 Click here to read tips for planning a trip to Australia.

 Based on our driving history, Australia seems to be is the perfect place for us to drive.
 They drive on the left – which is great because I have driven on the left side for 10 years in India.
 IDPs (International driving Permits) are usually accepted.
 Oh and there’s no toll in Australia outside the cities of Melbourne, Brisbane, and Sydney.
 We love this East Coast road trip Itinerary in Australia – been there?

 Kangaroos in Australia – exploring Australia on a Campervan